nikhilrane1992/IFSC_code_finder/README.md

 # IFSC code finder

+#### IFSC code finder is the platform where you can find all the bank IFSC code city wise

-Programming language used
+## Programming language used
+- Python
-Backend: Python, Django
+- Django
+- HTML/CSS
-Frontend: Html, AngularJS
+- AngularJS